-Tip: Contact DLG as early as possible if you think a substantial amendment may be required.
-DLG can help grantees identify all the additional required actions so they can be completed in a timely manner and not delay the project.
+Contact DLG as early as possible if you think a substantial amendment may be required.
+DLG Tip: can help subrecipients identify all the additional required actions so they can be completed in a timely manner and not delay the project.